 What is Complex Sales?

 The key to successful complex sales is understanding the customer’s needs and aligning the vendor’s solution with the customer’s objectives.
 It’s also important to have a deep knowledge of the product or service and effectively communicate the value proposition.
-Building strong relationships with customers is also critical, as is being able to navigate the internal politics of large organizations.
+Building strong customer relationships is also critical, as is navigating the internal politics of large organizations.

 Synonyms